 - Product Update on an Upcoming Release

 Tip: Bite-sized is best.
 Keep lessons 2–10 minutes in length for your learners.

 Step two: Find your content.
-Lessonly allows you to combine text, images, documents, video, and questions.
+Lessonly allows you to combine text, images, documents, videos, and questions.
 So ask yourself:

 - Do I have existing content in emails, word documents, presentations, webinars, or videos?